 - GUID fields can be added to geodatabase datasets using fields view, or the New Field command in the table window.

-- If a Global ID column already exists, the tool leaves the old column; it doesn't drop and add a new Global ID column.
+- If a global ID column already exists, the tool leaves the old column; it doesn't drop the existing global ID column and add a new one.

-- If you add a feature class to a feature dataset in a geodatabase and want to add a Global ID column to it, you need to run the Add Global IDs tool on the feature dataset.
-This will add a Global ID column to the new feature class and any feature classes that don't already have a Global ID column.
-Feature classes already having a Global ID column will remain unchanged.
+- If you add a feature class to a feature dataset in a geodatabase and want to add a global ID column to it, you need to run the Add Global IDs tool on the feature dataset.
+This adds a global ID column to the new feature class and any feature classes that don't already have a global ID column.
+Feature classes already having a global ID column will remain unchanged.

 Fields of type raster